Compatibility of foodstuffs

 If you do not eat fish at all, you can take capsules with fish oil as a dietary supplement to supply yourself with the important omega-3 fatty acids.
 Due to the poor fat solubility of histamine, professionally produced fish oil is harmless with regard to histamine.
 As an alternative to fish oil, pure vegetable capsules with omega-3 fatty acids are also available in pharmacies.
 Rapeseed oil is also a good supplier of such healthy fatty acids.

 Ciguatera fish poisoning (CFP) is a completely different type of fish poisoning.
-At the beginning it can easily be confused with (hist)amine poisoning, but has other causes: Ciguatoxin and maitotoxin, two very strong toxins produced in tropical waters by certain dinoflagellates, can accumulate in the food chain.
+At the beginning it can easily be confused with histamine poisoning (or poisoning with other biogenic amines respectively), but has other causes: Ciguatoxin and maitotoxin, two very strong toxins produced in tropical waters by certain dinoflagellates, can accumulate in the food chain.
 Normally non-toxic edible fish can thus become seasonally and regionally toxic without being predictable.

-Avoid canned meat, salted, dried, marinated, smoked or otherwise preserved meat or meat preparations and meat which has been minced or pureed.
-This includes all sausage products (salami, sausages, ...), cold cuts, dried meat, dry-cured ham, sandwich spreads and the like, as well as finished products containing meat.
+Avoid canned, salted, dried, marinated, smoked or otherwise preserved meat or meat preparations and meat which has been minced or pureed.
+This includes all sausage products (salami, sausages, ...), cold cuts, dried meat, dry-cured ham, sandwich spreads and the like, as well as processed products and convenience foods containing meat.
 Innards / offal should also be avoided.

 Use fresh fresh meat, which you buy raw, unseasoned, unmarinated and uncured and season yourself (cutlets, steaks, fillets, poultry, ...).
 Pre-packed meat (preferably vacuum-packed) should be preferred to open sale because airtightness and better hygiene delay the formation of histamine.
 In open sales, there is no control over the consumption date and the meat comes into increased contact with germs by touching it and through the air.
 There have also been cases where packaged goods were systematically unpacked shortly before the consumption date expired and offered at open sale counter (e.g. Coop Switzerland, discovered by Swiss TV in 2011).